raspberrypilearning/KS1StorytellingTraining_Session1_GBICi1bb/en/step_4.md

 In the trial, you will use the 'Storytelling' teaching approach, which aims to use narrative to teach computing.
 Story-writing and digital storytelling are used to introduce computing topics to children when, for instance, teachers use game-based computing activities.
 Teachers are provided with resources that centre on teaching pupils computing through programming stories.

-During the 'Storytelling' project, pupils learn to program in [ScratchJr](https://www.scratchjr.org), an age-appropriate programming tool.
+During the 'Storytelling' trial, pupils learn to program in [ScratchJr](https://www.scratchjr.org), an age-appropriate programming tool.
 ScratchJr uses a format that is more similar to writing a story than in the Scratch programming language.
 As you can see in the picture below, you drag and drop blocks into a horizontal 'storyline' in ScratchJr, so the relationship with reading or writing a story in literacy is clear.

 ![Scratchjr.png](images/ks1storytelling-ScratchJr.png){:width="400px"}